 TWN has trained thousands of film and video artists since the 1970s through its annual Production Workshop; the TWN Evening Seminars; and its Senior, Youth and Community Media workshops.
 The organization regularly collaborates on workshops, conferences, seminars and special projects such as the Unending Korean War Conference, the Organizing/Filmmaking/Archiving Symposium and more.
-Third World Newsreel works with New York City based media centers, universities and community groups to host production workshops, seminars and events, and gratefully acknowledges the support of the National Endowment for the Arts, the New York State Council on the Arts with the governor and the State legislature, the NYC Department of Cultural Affairs and the City Council, the Peace Development Fund and individual donors.
+Third World Newsreel works with New York City based media centers, universities and community groups to host production workshops, seminars and events, and gratefully acknowledges the support of the National Endowment for the Arts, the New York State Council on the Arts with the governor and the State legislature, public funds from the NYC Department of Cultural Affairs and the City Council, the Kolibri Foundation, the Hollywood Foreign Press Association, the Peace Development Fund and individual donors.

 The Production Workshop curriculum integrates elements of new digital technologies and transmedia in its training, but its focus is the development of the pre-production, production and post-production skills necessary to take a short 5 minute video project from conception to completion.
-Working in small groups, workshop members conceive and produce their films with the help of instructors and guest lecturers, professionals working in the field of film/video and transmedia.
-Students are expected to complete one individual short video project during the program.
+Working together, workshop fellows conceive and produce their films with the help of instructors and guest lecturers, professionals working in the field of film/video and transmedia.
+Fellows are expected to complete one individual short video project during the program.

-The TWN Production Workshop is led by Chrystian Rodriguez and Daniel Kim and is dedicated to the memory of Herman Lew, longtime Workshop Director, filmmaker and cinematographer.
+The TWN Production Workshop is dedicated to the memory of Herman Lew, longtime Workshop Director, filmmaker and cinematographer.
 Past Workshop grads include award-winning filmmakers Daresha Kyi, Yance Ford, Byron Hurt, Paula Heredia, Renee Tajima-Peña, Jamal Joseph, and Randy Redroad and many others.

 Besides its intensive Production Workshop, TWN also sponsors a walk-in series of workshops on various production topics each spring and fall.
 The seminars are free and open to the public, unless otherwise noted, and are presented at various New York City locations.
-Past workshop speakers have included: Byron Hurt, Laurens Grant, Larry Banks, Jason DaSilva, Cliff Charles, Shawn Batey, Sonia Gonzalez-Martinez, Mike Chin, Deann Borshay Liem, Stanley Nelson, One9, Eric Parker, Sam Pollard, Bobby Shepard, Grace Lee, Arthur Jafa and many more!
+Past workshop speakers have included: Carla Gutierrez, Byron Hurt, Laurens Grant, Larry Banks, Jason DaSilva, Cliff Charles, Shawn Batey, Ann Bennett, Sonia Gonzalez-Martinez, Mike Chin, Deann Borshay Liem, Stanley Nelson, One9, Sam Pollard, Dawn Porter, Yorubz Richen, Grace Lee, Arthur Jafa and many more!
 For more information, see our Evening Seminars calendar listing and visit our Facebook Events page.

 Periodically, TWN offers Senior, Youth and Community Media Workshops in collaboration with institutions and organizations based in New York City.
 Senior, Youth and Community Media Workshops are free.
-Past workshops have included the SU-CASA Senior Media Workshop in Flushing, the NYWIFT Immigrant/First Generation Women Production Workshop and the Asian Girls Empowerment Through Media Workshop (AGEM).
+Past workshops have included the SU-CASA Senior Media Workshop in Flushing, the NYWIFT Immigrant/First Generation Women Production Workshop, the Rights, Camera, Action!
+Workshops of 2019-2021 and the Asian Girls Empowerment Through Media Workshop (AGEM).
 Watch their work on YouTube and Vimeo.

-Funding for the TWN Media Production Training Program are provided in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, public funds from the NYC Department of Cultural Affairs in partnership with the City Council, the National Endowment for the Arts, the Peace Development Fund, and individual donors.
+Funding for the TWN Media Production Training Program are provided in part by the New York State Council on the Arts with the support of the Governor and the New York State Legislature, public funds from the NYC Department of Cultural Affairs in partnership with the City Council, the National Endowment for the Arts, the Peace Development Fund, and individual donors.